SomicaPathak/Data_Science_Project_1/README.md

 Name-Somica Pathak
 Language used-Python
-This is a the sparks foundation internship in Data Science & Business Analytics the given Task is to predict the percentage of an student based on the number of study hours using supervised ML. dataset code result are in repository below.
+This is a project in Data Science & Business analytics, the Task is to predict the percentage of student based on the number of study hours using supervised ML.
+Dataset is provided.
+Code and results are in the repository below.